What is the best protein powder for Crohn’s disease?

 In conclusion, we take great pride in making protein powders that undergo minimal processing so you can enjoy the benefits of protein supplementation without compromising your gut health.

 “I’ve had Crohn’s disease for 20+ years and it’s always been hard to find a protein powder my stomach can handle.
 I’ve had no problem digesting drink wholesome AND it tastes great.
 I highly recommend this protein powder if you have IBS or Crohn’s.” – Jesse

-drink wholesome makes the best protein powder for Crohn’s.
+drink wholesome makes the best vegan protein powder for Crohn’s.